Sanni2712/rickroll/README.md

 ## Usage
 Open the the folder containing `.exe` of any any app (preferably from the shortcut's target on the desktop by going into properties) and rename the orignal `.exe` for backup (ex- `eclipse.exe` -> `eclipse_og.exe`) and drop the `rick.exe` in the folder and rename it to the orignal (ex- `rick.exe` -> `eclipse.exe`) <br>
 <br>
-noww everytime the app is opened, it streams the rickroll frames in a console.
+now everytime the app is opened, it streams the rickroll frames in a console.
 <br>
 <br>
 <br>